-180. FAMILY RELATIONSHIPS.
-Three hours credit.

-The relationship of the individual to his human contacts.
-The establishment of the successful American home.
+- 180. FAMILY RELATIONSHIPS.
+Three hours credit. - The relationship of the individual to his human contacts.
+The establishment of the successful American home. - §183.

-§183.
 HOME NURSING.
 (Credit may be obtained in Health and Physical Education or Home Economics.)
 Two hours credit.

-187. INSTITUTION MANAGEMENT.
+For description of this course, see page 127. - 187.
+INSTITUTION MANAGEMENT.
 Five hours credit.
 (Four hours lecture, two hours laboratory.)